Canon M6 vs Olympus E-M10

 Review summary: Canon M6 vs Olympus E-M10

 So what is the bottom line?
-Is the Canon M6 better than the Olympus E-M10 or vice versa?
+Is there a clear favorite between the Canon M6 and the Olympus E-M10?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 15.9MP) with a 25% higher linear resolution.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.

 - Richer colors: Larger sensor generates images with better, more accurate colors.